Busobozihakiim/EPICMAIL_api/README.md

 - `Get a specific user’s email.` User should be able to fetch and view a single message
 - `Send email to individuals .` User should be able to send a message
 - `Delete an email in a user’s inbox.` A user should be able to delete a message by its id
+- `Create and own a group.` Users should be able to create groups
+- `Delete a group they own.` A user should be able to delete a group
+- `Add users to a group they own.` A user should be able to add users to her group
+- `Delete a user(s) from a group.` A group owner should  be able to delete users from her group

 ## Installing
 First clone this repository